-Diffusing hyssop is ideal for people who are experiencing respiratory discomfort, and other symptoms related to the lungs.
-Adding an additionally calming scent to hyssop will help soothe any symptoms that would otherwise be exasperated by the use of stronger essential oils such as eucalyptus and peppermint.
+Diffusing hyssop is ideal for people who are experiencing respiratory discomfort and other symptoms related to the lungs.
+Adding an additionally calming scent to hyssop will help soothe any symptoms that would otherwise be exasperated by using stronger essential oils such as eucalyptus and peppermint.

 This tea can be especially useful for bronchitis, dry coughs, and other respiratory ailments.
 Please consult with your naturopathic doctor to make sure this remedy will not interfere with any other prescriptions.

 - Boil 10 ounces of water and pour over 1 tbsp of dried anise hyssop flower, and let it steep for 10 minutes.
 For a fresh herb, use 2 tbsp of hyssop.